 Digital information is the lifeblood of any modern organization.
 However, that digital information is just like any other utility or service – it is only as good as the infrastructure supporting it.
 For example, if a road is not planned or maintained with consideration for the level of traffic using it, then bottlenecks and congestion will occur, impeding the speed and flow of traffic along that road.
 The same is true for information traveling through network cables.
 To make these cables secure for information, structured cabling is available for companies.

 Cabling is a vital part of any enterprise because it provides the physical pathways for information to travel to various devices.
 However, cabling is just one part within the larger network, and so it must be compatible with all the other components in the environment.
 This means organizations need to give consideration into how to structure their cabling when planning a new system.
 Doing this correctly will ensure compatibility with all network components and devices, while also making the system scalable should the need arise for future upgrades or changes.

-What Goes into Structured Cabling Precise Design
+What Goes Into The Precise Design

 Structured cabling is the standardization of the many different components that make up the larger cabling infrastructure.
 These standards are vital to keeping operations running and to avoid unnecessary complications.
 In order to function, all the different components must be able to work with the other components in set and predictable ways, even if they were made by different manufacturers or made at different points in time.